 4. Your Child has a Food Allergy

-If a child has multiple food allergies, you can bet there are many food restrictions and diet limitations, which can lead to narrowed food selections and boredom with the daily diet.
+If a child has multiple food allergies, you can bet there are many food restrictions and diet limitations, which can lead to narrowed food selections and boredom.

 Poor eating is a real risk in this situation.

-5. Your Child has Super Sensitive Taste Buds
+5. Your Child is Sensitive to Flavor

 If this is true with your child, it can result in selective eating, especially with vegetables.